Skip to content

 SQUERHead of Product, Data & AI

-• Responsible for commercial strategy, go-to-market, and consulting across product, data, and AI services.
+• Own the commercial side of the Product, Data & AI unit: strategy, go-to-market, and sales across product, data, and AI services.

-• Own governance and security positioning for client engagements, especially in regulated industries where compliance is a hard requirement.
+• Own governance and security positioning for client engagements, especially in regulated industries where compliance is a hard requirement rather than a slide.

 Flex.Insight AdvisoryCo-Founder

-• Co-founded a deliberately small advisory practice for AI strategy, implementation, and organizational transformation.
-Modern problems, advisors who actually understand the technology.
+• Co-founded a deliberately small advisory practice for AI strategy, implementation, and organizational transformation, built on the premise that the people giving the advice should be the ones accountable for making it work.

-• Wrote publicly about the gap between how technology is supposed to work and how it actually does — including a piece on enshittification in the workplace that got traction well beyond the intended audience.
+• Wrote publicly about why AI programs stall on the way to production, including a piece on enshittification in the workplace that traveled well past its intended audience.

 2024 – 2025